Email Hygiene & Encryption - Proofpoint

-To protect UC Irvine Health from virus attacks and to protect you from receiving hundreds of spam messages, all incoming email is filtered by the Proofpoint.
-UC Irvine Health has implemented Proofpoint to implement a next-generation email filtering system to protect our mailboxes from spam, viruses, malware, phishing scams and other unwanted messages.
+To protect UCI Health from virus attacks and to protect you from receiving hundreds of spam messages, all incoming email is filtered by the Proofpoint.
+UCI Health has implemented Proofpoint to implement a next-generation email filtering system to protect our mailboxes from spam, viruses, malware, phishing scams and other unwanted messages.

 Email Encryption secures outbound and inbound email messages as they cross disparate network domains.
 This document describes how to deploy redundant encryption and decryption services for on-premise deployments.

 Key benefits of Proofpoint include:

 - More control over what reaches your mailbox with a choice of spam filtering levels, the ability to maintain personal blocked and safe sender’s lists

 - Daily notification of emails that have been quarantined for you

 - Intuitive Web Console that you access using your email address and password